s77rt/rdpcloud/client/php/whmcs-provisioning-module/README.md

 Make sure the quota is enabled (enforced)

 This module is expected to work on case insensitive file systems (That's normally the default behaviour in Windows)

+## Multiple Servers
+To use the RDPCloud module with multiple servers you have to concatenate all the servers certificates into one single file.
+Example: `cat server-cert-1.pem server-cert-2.pem server-cert-3.pem > server-cert.pem`

+The certificate file should be placed at `cert/server-cert.pem`